gdzx/audiosource/README.md

    [releases](https://github.com/gdzx/audiosource/releases).
 2. Enable *Android Debug Bridge* (ADB) from the *Developer options* and connect the device to your computer.
+3. Into the linux Clone the repo using terminal with git clone https://github.com/gdzx/audiosource
+4. cd in the directory cd /path/to/the/audiocource or cd audiosource
-3. Run `./audiosource run` to start Audio Source and forward the audio automatically.
+5. Run `./audiosource run` to start Audio Source and forward the audio automatically.
 (You may have to grant the permission to record audio in Android.)
-4. Run `./audiosource volume LEVEL`, to set the PulseAudio source volume to LEVEL, for instance `200%` (you will likely need to set the volume higher than 100%).
+6. Run `./audiosource volume LEVEL`, to set the PulseAudio source volume to LEVEL, for instance `200%` (you will likely need to set the volume higher than 100%).